A Force for Good

 Created from Need

 The seed for starting a new charitable organization had been planted before the storm, but it was the power and impact of Hurricane Katrina that compounded the need for the organization’s formation.
 The Louisiana Hospitality Foundation (LHF) was founded in 2006 to support the varied needs of members of one of the largest employment sector in Louisiana – the hospitality industry.

 A handful of industry leaders had been working together on other charitable efforts that focused use of the industry’s resources for educational programs.
 But there was a desire to do even more for the community and to provide greater access for financial assistance to members of the hospitality industry.

-David Blitch and Tony Abadie (soon-to-be Co-Founders, President and Vice President) began the official path of forming a new charitable organization.
+David Blitch and Tony Abadie (soon-to-be Co-Founders) began the official path of forming a new charitable organization.